Last updated

 file.

-Calculating the price client-side
+Calculating price amounts client-side

 If you need to calculate the price on client app side use Decimal.js library.
 Currently, there are two places in the template where prices are calculated:

-Using multiple currencies
+Supporting multiple currencies

-Third, currency conversions may cause complexity.
+Currency conversions may cause complexity.
 If most of your users have a credit card in one currency but listings are in a different currency, some conversion costs will take effect.